-When the onions are a nice caramel color – they will be rather sticky – add the coriander seeds and mix them with the onions and garlic.
+When the onions are a nice caramel color – they will be rather sticky – add the bay leaf and the spices, and mix them with the onions and garlic.

-Add the lentils and the orzo (or arborio rice) along with the 6 cups of water and the salt.
+Add the lentils and the rice along with the 6 cups of water and the salt.
 Turn up the heat until the water boils and then immediately turn it down to a high simmer.

-Cook the lentils and orzo/rice mixture for 20 minutes.
+Cook the lentils and rice mixture for 20 minutes.

-Add the Swiss chard/spinach and cook just long enough to wilt the greens – about 5 minutes.
+Add the Swiss chard and cook just long enough to wilt the greens – about 5 minutes.

-Correct the seasoning and add more water if needed for the desired consistency.
+Correct the seasoning, take out the bay leaf, and add more water if needed for the desired consistency.

-Serve with chopped cilantro (or parsley) and squeeze a lemon over the dish.
+Serve with the chopped cilantro or parsley and squeeze a lemon over the dish.
 The lemon REALLY adds flavor and finishes off the dish nicely.